davidfig/pixi-viewport/README.md

      * @event pinch-end(viewport) emitted when a pinch ends
      * @event snap-start(viewport) emitted each time a snap animation starts
      * @event snap-end(viewport) emitted each time snap reaches its target
+     * @event snap-zoom-start(viewport) emitted each time a snap-zoom animation starts
+     * @event snap-zoom-end(viewport) emitted each time snap-zoom reaches its target
      * @event bounce-start-x(viewport) emitted when a bounce on the x-axis starts
      * @event bounce.end-x(viewport) emitted when a bounce on the x-axis ends
      * @event bounce-start-y(viewport) emitted when a bounce on the y-axis starts